hash-bang/async-chainable/README.md

 .new()
 ------
-Async-chainable operates as an instanciated object.
-In order to get a new instance (e.g. for nesting invokations) call `.new()` to get a fresh object which wont interfear with any currently live versions.
+Async-chainable operates as an instantiated object.
+In order to get a new instance (e.g. for nesting invocations) call `.new()` to get a fresh object which wont interfere with any currently live versions.

 The below example uses two versions of async-chainable.
 The default outer item wraps a new instance of the inner one.